Society Star Parties

 - Wool socks.

 Star Party Locations

 Travel up Provo Canyon.
 Turn right at Vivian Park.
 Travel through Vivian park approximately 3.3 miles.
 Turn right into Big Springs Park.
+After we arrive we will put a Star Party sign so you know where to turn.
 Travel through the park to the upper parking lot.

 Click here for a Google map of the site.

 - The Astronomical Society has a Google map of dark sky locations near Provo.